-•When, acting as Editor of two papers, employee to receive 15% in addition to the regular Editor rate of pay.
+• When, acting as Editor of two (2) papers, employee to receive fifteen percent (15%) in addition to the Acting Editor rate of pay.

-When, acting as Assistant Editor of two papers, employee to receive 12.5% in addition to their regular rate of pay.
+When, acting as Assistant Editor of two (2) papers, employee to receive twelve and one half percent (12.5%) in addition to their regular rate of pay.

-Assistant Editor and Sports Editor to receive 10% in addition to their regular rate of pay.
+Assistant Editor and Sports Editor to receive ten percent (10%) in addition to their regular rate of pay.

-Editorial Reporters shall receive 10% above scale when paginating and/or laying out pages for four hours or more per shift.
+Editorial Reporters shall receive ten percent (10%) above scale when paginating and/or laying out pages for four hours or more per shift.